Government House (Nova Scotia): Use

 Government House is owned by the King in Right of Nova Scotia and is open to the public at certain times.
-It is also where members of the Canadian Royal Family and visiting foreign dignitaries are greeted and often stay while in Halifax, as well as the location of numerous royal and viceroyal events, such as the bestowing of provincial awards or inductions into the Order of Nova Scotia, luncheons, dinners, receptions, and speaking engagements.
-It is at Government House that the lieutenant governor will drop the writs of election, swear-in new members of the Executive Council, and hold audience with his premier.
+It is also where visiting dignitaries are greeted and often stay while in Halifax, as well as the location of numerous vice-regal events, such as the bestowing of provincial awards or inductions into the Order of Nova Scotia, luncheons, dinners, receptions, and speaking engagements.
+It is at Government House that the lieutenant governor drops the writs of election, swears-in new members of the Executive Council, and holds audiences with the premier.
 In 2016 the Lieutenant Governor of Nova Scotia John James Grant hosted the annual conference of the Governor General, Lieutenant Governors and Territorial Commissioners at Government House.